Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/middleware.md

 Add middleware to Ampli via `ampli.client.addEventMiddleware()`.
 You can add as many middleware as you like.
 Each middleware runs in the order in which it's added.

+!!!note
+    In our Browser SDKs, Middleware is added directly via `ampli` instead of `ampli.client`.
+To add Middleware in these SDKs you should use `ampli.addEventMiddlware()`.

 ```js
 const loggingMiddleware: Middleware = (payload, next) => {
   console.log(`[ampli] event=${payload.event} extra=${payload.extra}`);